 • Final Trim Size- The final size of your finished magazine after it is trimmed (i.e. 8 3/8 x 10 7/8):

 This is not to be confused with the size of the files.
 It’s important to note that dimensions are given in “width x height.”
 The easiest way to remember this is by remembering that the height is the side where the binding or spine is.
 So, when providing a dimension of 10 7/8 x 8 3/8, this magazine would be bound on the 8 3/8 side and would look more like a landscape than a portrait view.

-• Page Count – Number of pages you will be sending including covers:
+• Page Count – The number of pages you will be sending including covers:

 This shouldn’t be confused with the number of sheets of paper or the number of spreads.
 Often, this can be a source of confusion and will lead to miscommunication.
 If the publisher is talking in sheets while the estimator is talking in pages, the publisher is going to end up thinking they got an incredible price…until the files come in!
 It’s crucial to count each page: cover is page one, inside cover is page two, etc., until the back cover, which is the last page.
 One other way that page count can be communicated is by giving a “+ cover” count, meaning that one provides the total number of inside pages + the four-page cover (front cover, inside front cover, inside back cover, back cover).
 But for the sake of clarity, it’s always best to say 64+4 or 68 total pages, etc.

 • Paper – The weight, grade, and stock of the paper which your project will be printed on: